guillesotelo/down-detector-api/readme.md

 ### Connect the Node App with Apache

-After a successfully setup of Apache Server, we can connect our Node application.
+After a successful setup of Apache Server, we can connect our Node application.

 #### Creating the Apache configuration file